-During lockdown when literary events started to migrate online, I launched my own ‘Interviews With Writers’ series.
+In 2020 and during lockdown when literary events started to migrate online, I launched my own ‘Interviews with Writers’ series.

 Episode 3: Katherine Horrex and the ‘Rooms’ of Poetry

 ‘I do believe that we’re all travellers of a fashion.
 For the poetic process I personally need a sense of freedom in order to write, and I like to feel free’

 Katherine Horrex’s debut collection is published by Carcanet.
 Her poems have been featured in journals such as the Manchester Review, PN Review, and the TLS.

 We talk about how ‘Growlery’, a term taken from Charles Dickens’s Bleak House came to represent a space for Katherine in which she could write her poems.

 Then, as her poems weave through contemporary Britain, Katherine talks about the challenges of writing – or not writing – about Brexit, before discussing how she reflects on place as a ‘psychogeographical’ concept.

 Episode 2: Thomas Chadwick and the ‘byproducts’ of writing